dortania/OpenCore-Install-Guide/creating-the-usb.md

 ![base EFI folder](https://i.imgur.com/1Ssvqfw.png)

 Now you can place your necessary .efi drivers from AppleSupportPkg into the _drivers_ folder and kexts/ACPI into their respective folders.
-Please note that UEFI drivers from Clover are not supported with OpenCore!\(EmuVariableUEF, AptioMemoryFix, OsxAptioFixDrv, etc\).
+Please note that UEFI drivers from Clover are not supported with OpenCore!\(EmuVariableUEFI, AptioMemoryFix, OsxAptioFixDrv, etc\).
+Please see the [Clover firmware driver conversion](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/clover-conversion/clover-efi.md) for supported drivers.

 * Please do also note that AptioMemoryFix.efi has now been split between OpenCore itself and FwRuntimeServices.efi